FAQ

 Can the TEAS Test be completed somewhere beside the LCCC Main Campus?

-Contact the LCCC Exam Lab
+Contact the LCCC Testing Center

 Are the associate degree in nursing program courses transferable to another college or university?